Inban2004/YT-Audio-Video-Grabber/README.md

 # 🎬 Modern YouTube Downloader

 A beautiful, feature-rich YouTube downloader with a modern GUI built using Python and Tkinter. updated with Download both audio and video from YouTube with **no mandatory ffmpeg dependency** for basic formats.
-A beautiful, feature-rich YouTube downloader with a modern GUI built using Python and Tkinter. updated with Download both audio and video from YouTube with **no mandatory ffmpeg dependency** for basic formats.

 ---